Who We Are

 Celebrated on Universal Children’s Day – 20 November of each year – the World Day of Prayer and Action for Children connects people and organizations to protect children.
 Improving the welfare of children is an urgent global challenge.
 By working with the world’s diverse faith communities, governments and civil society, we can accelerate and magnify their efforts to help children worldwide.

-Initiated by the global non-governmental organization, Arigatou International, the World Day has promoted prayer and action for the well-being of children on Universal Children’s Day since 2008.
+Initiated by the global non-governmental faith-based organization, Arigatou International, this global social movement has promoted prayer and action for the well-being of children on Universal Children’s Day since 2008.

 The World Day of Prayer and Action for Children is an opportunity for both prayer and action on behalf of children.